laurendc/nannytracker/README.md

    - Type a new value and press Enter to update the field
 4. The mileage will be automatically recalculated if origin or destination changes

+### Editing an Expense

+1. Select the expense using ↑/↓ keys (use Tab to switch between trips and expenses)
+2. Press Ctrl+E to enter edit mode
+3. Update the fields you want to change:
+   - Press Enter without typing to keep the existing value
+   - Type a new value and press Enter to update the field

 ### Deleting a Trip

 1. Select the trip using ↑/↓ keys
+2. Press Ctrl+D to enter delete confirmation mode
+3. Type 'yes' and press Enter to confirm deletion
+4. Type anything else and press Enter to cancel

+### Deleting an Expense

+1. Select the expense using ↑/↓ keys (use Tab to switch between trips and expenses)
 2. Press Ctrl+D to enter delete confirmation mode
 3. Type 'yes' and press Enter to confirm deletion
 4. Type anything else and press Enter to cancel